 Abstraction reveals moments of infinite possibility, through choosing the path of the unknown.
 Painting is a way to figure out the chaos of the world by intuitively choreographing the rhythms and patterns of paint.
 I often include visual poetry and asemic writing (language without semantic content) in my work.
 I’m looking for that place in the brain where language has its origin by seeing without looking, writing without reading and moving with intuitive intent.
 Asemic language negotiates neural pathways of a language I do not know.

 Jeanette is a contemporary abstract artist who lives and works in Albuquerque, New Mexico.
 She has a BFA degree in Theatre Arts with a Dance emphasis from the University of New Mexico.
 She moved to NYC in her early 20’s and was influenced by minimalism, the power of the human form and the expansiveness of the NYC public library.
 Returning to New Mexico she earned her RN and a Masters of Science in Midwifery.
-While working and supporting three children she continued to draw, paint and study printmaking.
+Working and supporting her children she continued to draw, paint and study printmaking.
 She paints daily in the studio behind her adobe house.

-- 2017 Workshop Lisa Pressman Telluride Colorado Cold Wax Medium Mixed Media
+- 2017 Workshop Lisa Pressman, Cold Wax Medium Mixed Media

-- 2014 Workshop Rebecca Crowell Osseo Wisconsin Cold Wax Medium
+- 2014 Workshop Rebecca Crowell, Cold Wax Medium

 - 2012 Surgical 1st Assist University of Philadelphia Pennsylvania